p-fassbender/employee-tracker/README.md

 # Employee Tracker

-The aim of this project was
+The aim of this project was to create an interactive command line interface be able to view and manage the departments, roles, and employees in a company database

 ## Table of Contents
 [Technologies Used](#technologies-used) <br>